VaibhavLakshmiS/VaibhavLakshmiS/README.md

 # Hello, I am Vaibhav Lakshmi! 👋

 ## 🎓 About Me
 I'm a third-year Computer Science student @ Uoft passionate about software development and technology innovation.
-Currently, I'm working automation scripts for testing using Python.
+Currently, I'm working on automation scripts for testing using Python.

 ## 💼 Aspiring Software Engineer
 As a budding software engineer, I'm keen to translate my skills and knowledge into tangible contributions in the tech industry.